Zeda/Floatlib/src/Readme.txt

     Fixed the sqrtSingle routine to the non-cheating way.
 13 December 2015
     Added in sine, cosine, and tangent.
 The implementation is terrible (Maclaurin Series).
-%=%=%=%=%
-5.0 To Do
-%=%=%=%=%
-ti2single

-%=%=%=%=%
-6.0 Bugs
-%=%=%=%=%
-  str2single does not yet evaluate the engineering E and it's following exponent. single2str crashes on certain inputs. ameanSingle, technically works, but certain cases will fail. geomeanSingle, technically works, but certain cases will fail.
-Plus there is a better implementation. divSingle was not properly detecting underflow/overflow so the code is currently removed. addSingle seems to be failing for largely differing numbers. ex (55.7^2)+1